cmu-sei/Valkyrie_Framework/bh_web/beacon_huntress/src/lib/documentation/beaconalgo.md

 #
 ### <a name="hierarchicalsearch"></a>__Hierarchical Search__

 Hierarchical Search uses agglomerative clustering, which is a hierarchical clustering technique used to group objects based on similarity.
 Each item is treated as a singleton cluster, and clusters that are sufficiently similar are merged together into a larger cluster, working from the bottom up.
-This process continues until all the clusters are placed into a single large cluster, see image below.
+This process continues until all of the clusters are placed into a single large cluster (see image below).

 * Agglomerative clustering works well when searching for [Fast Beacons](../../../readme.md#a-idfsbeaconsafastslow-beacon).